simonmichael/hledger_site/src/start.md

 **Manuals**

 hledger's manual is the authoritative documentation.
-For full, version-specific details, go straight here (or view it in the terminal with [`hledger help`](hledger.md#help)):
+For complete details, go straight here
+(or view it in the terminal with [`hledger help`](hledger.md#help)):

 - [hledger manual](hledger.md)